evennia/evennia/docs/sphinx/source/wiki/HelpSystem.rst

        help_category = "Building"
         ...

-So the text at the very top of the command class definition is the class' ``__doc__``-string and what will be shown to users looking for help.
-Try to use a consistent formatting between your help strings (for example, all default commands have ``__doc__``-strings formatted in the way seen above).
+The text at the very top of the command class definition is the class' ``__doc__``-string and will be shown to users looking for help.
+Try to use a consistent format - all default commands are using the structure shown above.
 You should also supply the ``help_category`` class property if you can; this helps to group help entries together for easier finding (if you don't supply a help\_category, "General" will be assumed).

 Other help entries (entries stored in database)
 -----------------------------------------------

-The *Other help* section you see when using the ``help`` command shows all help entries that has been manually added to the database by staff.
-Instead of being generated from the code by Evennia, these are stored in the database using a model called *!HelpEntry*.
-HelpEntry topics are intended for world-game-info, tutorials and other types of useful information not directly tied to a command and covered by auto-help.
+Not all help entries concern commands.
+You will also probably need help entries describing how your particular game is played - its rules, world descriptions and other types of information not covered by the auto-help system.
+Such entries are manually added to the database by staff and will appear under a heading "Other help" whenever you have any.
+Instead of being generated from the code by Evennia, these entries are stored in the database as a ``HelpEntry``.

 A help entry consists of four parts:

 -  The *topic*.
 This is the name of the help entry.
 This is what players search for when they are looking for help.
-The topic can contain spaces.
+The topic can contain spaces and also partual matches will be found.
 -  The *help category*.
 Examples are *Administration*, *Building*, *Comms* or *General*.
 This is an overall grouping of similar help topics, used by the engine to give a better overview.
 -  The *text* - the help text itself, of any length.
-This can also include *markup*, see below.
 -  locks - a `lock definition <Locks.html>`_.
-Help commands check for access\_types ``examine`` and ``edit``.
+This can be used to limit access to this help entry, maybe because it's staff-only or otherwise meant to be restricted.
+Help commands check for ``access_type``s ``view`` and ``edit``.
+An example of a lock string would be ``view:perm(Builders)``.

 You can create new help entries in code by using ``src.utils.create.create_help_entry()``: